Casus-B/Casus-custom-Chatfill-II/README.md

 - Qwen 3.5 (397b)
 - Minimax 2.7

 Thinking models are recommended, but I've found that even without thinking the output is quite good.
+(All models, with the exception of Gemma 4, were tested exclusively through NanoGPT's subscription plan.
+I tested Gemma 4 locally as well.)

   (Kimi 2.6 is spotty; it's even much more prone to fall into endless thinking loops than its predecessor.
 You may be able to address this by adding a toggle that instructs Kimi to skip drafting, to answer after one pass, etc.  Personally I don't think the juice is worth the squeeze, but FWIW I had some luck with such tactics with my old preset.
 Note that both Kimi 2.5 and 2.6 will tend to think even if you're using a variant of the model with reasoning disabled!)